xiangzhou/xiangzhou.github.io/_pages/team.md

 * <a href="https://marvinquiet.github.io/">Wenjing Ma</a>, Postdoc (07/2023 - Present).
 * Lu Liu, Postdoc (07/2023 - Present).
 * Siyu Hou, Postdoc (08/2023 - Present).
-* Zheng Li, PhD Student (07/2019 - Present), admitted to the PhD program in 2020.
 * Peiyao Zhao, PhD Student (10/2020 - Present), admitted to the PhD program in 2021.
 * Yanlin Tong, PhD Student (05/2022 - Present), admitted to the PhD program in 2023.
 * Robert Langefeld, PhD Student (09/2022 - Present), Genome Science Training Program (GSTP), admitted to the PhD program in 2024.